 Local: Each municipality can impose a tax on the privilege of using electricity in its territory.
-Rates decline with increasing electricity use by each customer, from $0.61 \/e$ per kwh on the first 2,000 kwh per month to $0.30 \/e$ per kwh on monthly usage over 20 million kwh.
+Rates decline with increasing electricity use by each customer, from 0.61 ¢ per kwh on the first 2,000 kwh per month to 0.30 ¢ per kwh on monthly usage over 20 million kwh.
 On request by a municipality, the Commerce Commission can approve alternative maximum rates.
 This tax was authorized by the 1997 electric deregulation law, replacing the tax of 5% of electric companies' gross revenue.
 The new tax was allowed to be imposed on nonresidential customers that choose alternative electric suppliers (65 ILCS 5/8-11-2).
-As of June 2005, 97 municipalities have elected to use alternative rates promulgated by the Illinois Commerce Commission.
-Additionally, the City of Chicago now charges rates equivalent to 8% of gross receipts (65 ILCS 5/8-11-2(2a)).
+By June 2005, 97 municipalities had elected to use alternative rates issued by the Illinois Commerce Commission.
+Additionally, Chicago now charges rates equivalent to 8% of gross receipts (65 ILCS 5/8-11-2(2a)).

 Municipalities can also charge deliverers of electricity a fee for using public rights of way.
-This fee would be based on monthly usage by each customer, declining from $0.53 \, c$ per kwh on the first 2,000 kwh to $0.26 \, c$ per kwh on monthly amounts over 20 million kwh.
+Such a fee would be based on monthly usage by each customer, declining from 0.53φ per kwh on the first 2,000 kwh to 0.26φ per kwh on monthly amounts over 20 million kwh.
 (35 ILCS 645/5-5)